Low Price as a Differentiator for Cybersecurity Products

 When Low Price is a “Foot in the Door”

-Security products are sometimes offered on freemium basis, whereby the vendor provides a lightweight versions of the products to capture the initial attention of the customer, with the hope of up-selling the more expensive product.
-One of the examples that comes to mind in this context is Immunet, which is free, and can be upgraded to a commercial version for enhanced anti-malware protection.
+Security products are sometimes offered on a freemium basis, whereby the vendor provides a lightweight version of the product to capture the initial attention of the customer, with the hope of up-selling the more expensive product.

 In these cases, the free security products act as advertisement and a way to get a “foot in the door” of the enterprise or consumer.